danieltamming/danieltamming.github.io/index.md

 ## Data Exploration and Modeling
 ### Public Transit Travel Optimization for Greater Toronto Area
 #### Product
-Organized Toronto transit's 9155 stops and 213 routes in a graph that enables optimal route calculations.
-Combined graph with the Google Directions API to calculate within 10 seconds the best place for a pedestrian to meet a driver.
-The command line interface provides the optimal meeting location anywhere within range of Toronto public transit.
+A program that calculates within 10 seconds the best place for a pedestrian to meet a driver.
+The command line interface finds the optimal meeting location for any valid query (anywhere within range of Toronto public transit)4.
 #### Data
 Extracted relevant data from a set of 7 csv files that is made publicly available on the Toronto OpenData website.
 #### Approach
-By constructing a directed NetworkX graph using publicly Toronto Transit Commission (TTC) data, we call the Google API only once per use.
-Relevant data is organized into 2 csv files that are saved to memory and loaded as Pandas dataframes.
+By constructing a graphical representation of the 9155 stops and 213 routes, we restrict our Google API use to only once per query.
+Relevant data gathered from the Toronto Open Data website and is organized into 2 csv files that are saved to memory and loaded as Pandas dataframes.
 ##### Relevant Links
  - [Toronto Open Data](http://opendata.toronto.ca)
  - [Project GitHub repository](https://github.com/danitamm/mapping)